-In researching for this project, I found out that the disco ball was patented in 1916!!
+In researching for this project, we found out that the disco ball was patented in 1916!!
 Long before it's hay day in the 1970s, you could see a 'myriad reflector' hanging in in jazz night clubs during the 1910s and 1920s.
 (Source)

 - mirror tiles